The Difference Between a Legacy Interview and Personal Documentary

 So which option should you choose – the Legacy Interview or the Personal Documentary?
 It depends!
 If price is your top priority, the Legacy Interview provides a wonderful, full-scope storytelling option to capture your memories, values, and legacy for a less-expensive price.
 You really won’t miss out on the essentials needed to tell your story well.
 If you want to cover a lot of information, include more personal elements, hear from more people, or end up with an edited video that tells your story in a powerful and efficient way, the Personal Documentary is for you.

 The two options are great starting points to consider, yet each category is highly customized because of each family’s needs and desires.
-If you feel like your vision for telling your story is different or a mix, contact us so we can curate the perfect combo for you.
+If you feel like your vision for telling your story is

 For more information on differences, visit https://tellmystory.us/personal-services/